AndresBriC/DataCamp_DataScientistProfessionalTrack/README.md

 # DataCamp_DataScientistProfessionalTrack
-Repository containing the notebooks used for the DataCamp Data Scientist Professional career track
+Repository containing the notebooks used for the DataCamp Data Scientist Professional career track.
+These invlude Datacamp's guided and unguided projects.